dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/fabric-setup.md

 * `ActiveDirectoryInteractive`: Active Directory authentication using a username and MFA prompts
 * `ActiveDirectoryIntegrated`: Active Directory authentication using the current user's credentials
 * `ServicePrincipal`: Azure Active Directory authentication using a service principal
-* `CLI`: Azure Active Directory authentication using the account you're logged in with in the Azure CLI
+* `CLI`: Azure Active Directory authentication using the account you're logged in within the Azure CLI
 * `environment`: Azure Active Directory authentication using environment variables as documented [here](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.environmentcredential?view=azure-python)
 * `auto`: Azure Active Directory authentication trying the previous authentication methods until it finds one that works